 “For three years the fruit shall be Orlah, and may not be eaten.
 In the fourth year, all of the fruit shall be holy, for praising God.”
 (Lev.
 19:23-4)

 The key word, Rav Kook noted, is kodesh — holiness.
-Even when we eat, even when we partake of worldly pleasures, we should be able to find holiness.
+Even when we eat, even when we partake of worldly pleasures, we should be able to uncover holiness.

-Holiness from physical pleasure?
-How is this possible?
+Holiness from physical pleasure?!
+How is that possible?

-What is a brachah?
-When we recite a blessing, we are expressing our awareness of God as the ultimate source for this pleasure.
+What is a berachah?
+When we recite a blessing, we are expressing our awareness that God is the ultimate Source for this pleasure.
 But there is an enjoyment greater than the sensory pleasure that comes from eating food.
-Eating entitles us to recite a blessing and thus connect with our Creator.
+Eating entitles us to recite a blessing - and thus connect with our Creator.
 We experience an inner joy when we realize that every form of physical pleasure was created with the opportunity to refine the spirit and uplift the soul.

 (Adapted from Ein Eyah vol. II, p.
 171)